 Montpellier has a fairly sizeable international expat community, although it’s not as popular with British expats as other French cities.
 That said, you should be able to find some local community groups to help ease you into your new French lifestyle.

 It’ll be a suitable choice for those wanting a more active lifestyle.
-If you plan on living in the city itself, it won’t be worth owning a car.
-There’s plenty to keep you busy and there are good public transport connections into and out of the city (including a beach shuttle).
+Owning a car won’t be necessary if you plan on living in the city.
+There’s plenty to keep you busy and good public transport connections into and out of the city (including a beach shuttle).

 Those expats living in Nice, Cannes, Marseille or other more internationally renowned French cities can get away with knowing little French.
 However, if you choose Montpellier, you’ll need to brush up on your French because English isn’t as widely spoken here.

 Shopkeepers might have some basic knowledge, but you’ll be looked upon more favourably for speaking their language.
-There are several language schools in the city that offer courses for expats.
+Several language schools in the city offer courses for expats.

 How expensive is it to live in Montpellier?